Tranylcypromine: Adverse effects

+Significant orthostatic hypotension is a predictable, dose-dependent adverse effect of classic MAOI treatment, particularly during treatment initiation and after dose increases.
+It often improves with continued treatment and only rarely requires discontinuation.
+Tranylcypromine can also cause transient blood-pressure increases shortly after dosing, usually lasting 1–3 hours.
+These increases are often asymptomatic but may be accompanied by palpitations or headache; treatment cessation is rarely necessary.

+Despite its amphetamine-like structure, tranylcypromine can cause both activating and sedating adverse effects.
+Sedation can occur, especially early in treatment, while insomnia is also a prominent adverse effect.
+Amphetamine was once proposed as a metabolite of tranylcypromine, but this has not been demonstrated in humans or animals receiving the drug.
+Significant hypoglycemia was reported in older literature, but modern guidance considers it unlikely at therapeutic tranylcypromine doses, in contrast to hydrazine MAOIs such as phenelzine and isocarboxazid.

 Of note, there has not been found to be a correlation between sex and age below 65 regarding incidence of adverse effects.

 Tranylcypromine is not associated with weight gain and has a low risk for hepatotoxicity compared to the hydrazine MAOIs.

-It is generally recommended that MAOIs be discontinued prior to anesthesia; however, this creates a risk of recurrent depression.
-In a retrospective observational cohort study, patients on tranylcypromine undergoing general anesthesia had a lower incidence of intraoperative hypotension, while there was no difference between patients not taking an MAOI regarding intraoperative incidence of bradycardia, tachycardia, or hypertension.
-The use of indirect sympathomimetic drugs or drugs affecting serotonin reuptake, such as meperidine or dextromethorphan poses a risk for hypertension and serotonin syndrome respectively; alternative agents are recommended.
-Other studies have come to similar conclusions.
-Pharmacokinetic interactions with anesthetics are unlikely, given that tranylcypromine is a high-affinity substrate for CYP2A6 and does not inhibit CYP enzymes at therapeutic concentrations.

 Tranylcypromine abuse has been reported at doses ranging from 120 to 600 mg per day.
 It is thought that higher doses have more amphetamine-like effects and abuse is promoted by the fast onset and short half-life of tranylcypromine.

 Cases of suicidal ideation and suicidal behaviours have been reported during tranylcypromine therapy or early after treatment discontinuation.

 Symptoms of tranylcypromine overdose are generally more intense manifestations of its usual effects.

 Interactions

-In addition to contraindicated concomitant medications, tranylcypromine inhibits CYP2A6, which may reduce the metabolism and increase the toxicity of substrates of this enzyme, such as:
+The major interaction risks of tranylcypromine and other classic MAOIs are mechanistically distinct.
+Drugs with significant serotonin reuptake inhibition or significant serotonin-releasing activity can precipitate serotonin toxicity, while tyramine-rich foods and some indirectly acting sympathomimetics can cause blood-pressure elevation.

+Direct adrenergic agents such as epinephrine, norepinephrine, phenylephrine, isoproterenol, and dobutamine may be used when clinically necessary, but reduced initial doses and careful monitoring are advised because of possible potentiation.

+Tranylcypromine has been reported to inhibit several cytochrome P450 enzymes, including CYP2A6, CYP2C19, CYP2C9, CYP2D6, CYP3A4, and CYP2B6.
+Clinically significant pharmacokinetic interactions are considered unlikely at typical therapeutic doses, with possible exceptions such as CYP2A6 substrates.
+CYP2A6 substrates or related compounds include: